 Cellular modems for SMS Notification

-TopView provides support for both serial/USB and network cellular modems for SMS.
-If you do not currently have a cellular modem we recommend implementing a network cellular modem.
+TopView provides support for both serial/USB and network cellular modems/devices for SMS.
+If you do not currently have a cellular modem/device we recommend implementing a networked cellular modem/device.

 Connecting to a cellular network requires a plan with a cellular carrier that supports the chosen cellular modem (GSM/CDMA/HSPA).
-This plan will give you a SIM card to insert into the cellular modem, giving the modem a cellular phone number.
-If the cellular plan includes SMS/text messaging (required), TopView can then use this cellular modem to send/receive SMS text messages to/from cellular phones.
+This plan will give you a SIM card to insert into the cellular modem, giving the device a cellular phone number.
+If the cellular plan includes SMS/text messaging (required), TopView can then use this cellular device to send/receive SMS text messages to/from cellular phones.

-You must select a cellular modem that supports the frequency band(s) of your country and carrier.
+You must select a cellular modem/device that supports the frequency band(s) of your country and carrier.

-A network cellular modem is connected to the same network as TopView.
-The cellular modem has an IP address on the network and TopView communicates to the cellular modem over the network.
+A network cellular modem/device is connected to the same network as TopView.
+The cellular device has an IP address on the network and TopView communicates to the cellular device over the network.
 There are no drivers required on the TopView machine.

 Using network cellular modems in TopView requires a MultiTech cellular modem that supports their HTTP/HTTPS API used by TopView.